La Nigüenta

 Some have theorized that the lithograph was among a group of traditional images in circulation that served to inspire a wide variety of artists during the early part of the 20th century.
 Familiar paintings like The Last Supper or images with approachable or whimsical subject matter like Dogs Playing Poker, ballerinas, children, etc. were included in this group.
 Perhaps a sculptor in Costa Rica and a painter in the DR both saw the lithograph of this little girl counting her toes and were moved to imitate it?

-But The House would like to propose a possible method of distribution — calendars.
+But The House would like to propose another possible method of distribution — calendars.

 In the mid-20th century, calendars were popular promotional items.
 Local gas stations, restaurants, dry cleaners and other vendors would distribute them to customers at the beginning of the year to remind patrons of their services each month.
 The calendars were compiled using a variety of illustrated and photographed stock images — landscapes, still lifes, patriotic scenes, glamorous women, cute little children, etc.